-I , the undersign ed party; have freely and

-voluntarily decided to participate in activitic State Community College.
-I understand that to travel in college vehicles or personal at the College vehicles or personal at the College vehicles. by participating in tomobiles of colleg n such activities, I may be asked ge employees to attend events

-associated with the College.
-As a result, I insurance coverage or medical benefits, which full responsibility and liability for any injurial content of the the College may pr y which I might su rovide.
-I am willingly accepting uffer during my travels, and

-hereby release and hold harmless Bishop employees from any claim or liability relate suffer during or as a result of my participation ing to any injury,

-Student Date

-Date of Birth Student Number

-Address

-City State ZIP

-Emergency Contact

-Relationship
+, the undersigned party; have freely and voluntarily decided to participate in activities associated with student organizations at Bishop State Community College.
+I understand that by participating in such activities, I may be asked to travel in college vehicles or personal automobiles of college employees to attend events associated with the College.
+As a result, I further understand that I am not entitled to any insurance coverage or medical benefits, which the College may provide.
+I am willingly accepting full responsibility and liability for any injury which I might suffer during my travels, and I hereby release and hold harmless Bishop State Community College and its officials and employees from any claim or liability relating to any injury, including death, which I might suffer during or as a result of my participation.
+Student______Date Date of Birth Student Number City State ZIP Emergency Contact Relationship

-Cell Phone () Work Phone ()
+Cell Phone ()

-Home Phone ()
+Work Phone ()